talha915/dice_devops_final_project_server/README.md

 # Application Deployment with Docker
 ## Description
-The server application is developed in Python using Flask and is containerized using Docker.
+The server application is developed in Python using Fast and is containerized using Docker.
 This approach ensures a consistent runtime environment and simplifies deployment.

 # Docker Setup
 - Dockerfile: Defines the image used to build the server container.